-The EPB is studied on a case-by-case basis, depending on each building site.
-The energy performance of buildings (EPB) is evaluated based on a number of precise criteria whose value differs depending on the type of dwelling.
-These criteria correspond to the characteristics that define a dwelling.
+The EPB is examined on a case-by-case basis, depending on the site.
+The energy performance of buildings (EPB) is calculated according to a number of specific criteria, the value of which differs according to the type of dwelling.
+These criteria correspond to the dwelling’s defining characteristics.

-For instance: the different types of insulation (roof, exterior walls, interior walls, …) used, the type of frame and window surfaces, the orientation of the house or the heating system.
+For example: the different types of insulation used (roof, external walls, internal walls, etc.), the type of window frames and surface, the orientation of the house, and the heating system proposed.

-In a self-build project using Gablok, as for any other building, it is impossible to give a precise value of the EPB without knowing the other data (heating system, ventilation system, degree of insulation of the windows and so on).
+With Gablok self-building, as with any other construction, it is impossible to give a precise EPB value without knowing the other data (heating system, ventilation system, degree of insulation of the window frames, etc.).

-Nevertheless, we can assert that the thermal conductivity (“U” value) of a Gablok wall is U=0.15 w/m²k.
-Our insulated wooden blocks will be able to meet 2021 EPB requirements.
+We can nevertheless specify that the thermal conductivity (“U” value) of a wall built with Gablok is 0.15 w/m²k.
+Our insulated wooden blocks are suitable for 2021 EPB values.